- Form a Company Now!+

-When you’re launching a new company, you’ll continually learn as you go—and by building a qualified Board of Directors, you can gain access to support and mentorship, and avoid many of the missteps that you may otherwise make without such guidance.
+When you’re launching a new corporation, you’ll continually learn as you go—and by building a qualified Board of Directors, you can gain access to support and mentorship, and avoid many of the missteps that you may otherwise make without such guidance.

-Many company Presidents credit their business’ Boards of Directors for helping them recognize market opportunities, find the right employees, cut unnecessary costs, and build priceless industry connections.
+Many company presidents credit their business’ Boards of Directors for helping them recognize market opportunities, find the right employees, cut unnecessary costs, and build priceless industry connections.
 But how can you put an effective board together?
 Here are a few strategies for success:

 Before asking your contacts to join your board, it’s important to specify exactly what they will be committing to.
 For instance, do you hope to have board meetings quarterly, or as often as biweekly?
 Do you anticipate that each board member will tap into his or her own personal networks to help you drive business?
 And, importantly, what is the incentive for each Director?
 In some cases, particularly if you have hopes for an eventual public offering, company stock may be a good reward; in others, it’s more appropriate to offer cash compensation, which could range from anywhere from $100 to $1,000 or more per meeting.
 Some may be willing to serve without compensation as an act of good will, but it’s important to set expectations from the start.

-When requesting a meeting with your Board of Directors, it’s important to prepare in advance and set specific goals for the meeting, so that you’re not wasting your Directors’ time.
+When requesting a meeting with your Board of Directors, it’s important to prepare in advance and set specific goals for the meeting, so that you’re not wasting your directors’ time.
 For each meeting, set a specific discussion topic: For instance, “How can we increase sales by 20% over the next quarter?”
-In order to receive helpful guidance, you’ll need to give your Directors access to your company’s financial data and sales history—so you may want them to sign a non-disclosure agreement as a part of their orientation.
+In order to receive helpful guidance, you’ll need to give your directors access to your company’s financial data and sales history—so you may want them to sign a non-disclosure agreement as a part of their orientation.

-By putting time and care into creating an experienced Board of Directors, and ensuring that each meeting focuses on a topic specific to your business’ growth, you’ll gain the benefits of your Directors’ experience and wisdom to help you quickly scale your own company.
+By putting time and care into creating an experienced Board of Directors, and ensuring that each meeting focuses on a topic specific to your business’ growth, you’ll gain the benefits of your directors’ experience and wisdom to help you quickly scale your own company.